 Class Hours: 3 lecture Prereq: Qualified for ENG 100.
 Semester Offered: Fall, Spring Description: This course is an orientation on the nature of culture and basic concepts for analyzing cultural behavior.
+Designations:

-ANTH 220: Prehistory of Hawai'i
+ANTH 220: Prehistory of Hawai'i Credits: 3

-Semester Offered: Fall, Spring Description: This course studies prehistoric Hawaiian culture through legendary, archaeological, ethnographic, and historic sources.
+Class Hours: 3 lecture Semester Offered: Fall, Spring Description: This course studies prehistoric Hawaiian culture through legendary, archaeological, ethnographic, and historic sources.
 Prehistory of Hawai'i is designed for the layperson who is interested in a general course on the culture of Hawai'i prior to 1778.
 This course also focuses on the early human use of and adaptation to the geography and environment of these islands.